ghxstship/atlvs/apps/web/app/auth/README.md

-# GHXSTSHIP Authentication System
+# ATLVS Authentication System

 ## 🎯 Overview

 The authentication system has been completely refactored to use the GHXSTSHIP global design system (`globals.css`) for consistent, optimized, and maintainable auth pages.
+ATLVS is the authenticated application powered by GHXSTSHIP.

 ## 🏗️ Architecture